determined-ai/determined/docs/setup-cluster/aws/install-on-aws.rst

 This user guide describes how to deploy a Determined cluster on Amazon Web Services (AWS).
 The :ref:`det deploy <determined-deploy>` tool makes it easy to create and install these resources.
-If you would rather create the cluster manually, see the :ref:`aws-manual-deployment` section below.
+If you would rather create the cluster manually, visit :ref:`aws-manual-deployment`.

 .. include:: ../../_shared/tip-keep-install-instructions.txt

-For more information about using Determined on AWS, see the :ref:`topic_guide_aws` topic guide.
+For more information about using Determined on AWS, visit :ref:`topic_guide_aws`.

 .. _determined-deploy: